Hex (Bark Psychosis album)

 Hex is the debut studio album by English post-rock band Bark Psychosis.
-It was released on 14 February 1994 by Circa Records in the United Kingdom and on 11 March 1994 by Caroline Records in the United States.
+It was recorded in St John's Church, Stratford, and released on 14 February 1994 by Circa Records in the United Kingdom and on 11 March 1994 by Caroline Records in the United States.
 The term "post-rock" was coined by music journalist Simon Reynolds in his review of the album for Mojo magazine.

 Reception

 Reception to Hex was generally positive.
 Melody Maker described Hex as "the work of a band nourished by constant evolution and is unquestionably divine" and "a gorgeously intense 50 minutes".
 The NME referred to the band as "nothing less than completely captivating" and called the album "a thoroughly marvelous record".

 Writing about Hex for its 30th anniversary, Mark Lager, in Under the Radar, described Hex as "an aptly named album as it casts a spellbinding hypnosis on the listener.
 Hex could be considered ahead of its time but more accurately it still sounds lost out of time.
 It followed in the footsteps of Talk Talk’s Spirit of Eden and The Verve’s A Storm in Heaven and is one of the most experimental records of the 1990s.
 Hex is a melancholy and wintry song cycle, deeply textured and cinematic, for those lonely moments in the middle of the night."

+A remastered version of the album was released in 2017.